Low-Density Graph Codes for slow fading Relay Channels: Abstract

 \section{Abstract}

 We study Low-Density Parity-Check (LDPC) codes with iterative decoding on block-fading (BF) Relay Channels.
 We consider two users that employ coded cooperation, a variant of decode-and-forward with a smaller outage probability than the latter.
-An outage probability analysis for discrete constellations shows that full-diversity can be achieved only when the coding rate does not exceed a maximum value that depends on the level of cooperation.
+An outage probability analysis for discrete constellations shows that full diversity can be achieved only when the coding rate does not exceed a maximum value that depends on the level of cooperation.
 We derive a new code structure by extending the previously published full-diversity root-LDPC code, designed for the BF point-to-point channel, to exhibit a rate-compatibility property which is necessary for coded cooperation.
-Word error rate (WER) performance is determined for infinite length codes through density evolution (DE) as well as for finite length codes.
+We estimate the asymptotic performance through a new density evolution analysis and the word error rate performance is determined for finite length codes.
 We show that our code construction exhibits near-outage limit performance for all block lengths and for a range of coding rates up to 0.5, which is the highest possible coding rate for two cooperating users.